digi-ron/AU-Falcon-SPUD-Project/Engine/PCV/PCV.md

 A brief description on the PCV can be found below (dot-point form for brevity, but in here as is it a lesser known part)

-* PCV stands for Positive Crankshaft Ventilation
+* PCV stands for Purge Control Valve
-* PCV sends excess crankcase gas back to the block
+* PCV sends excess unburned gas in the crankcase back to the block
+* major purpose appears to be emissions control and efficiency (giving unburned gases another chance to combust in the motor)
 * bad PCVs cause:
     * rough start
     * rough idle